 1. “What conversation do I need to have, and with whom, to feel more free to pursue sobriety?”

-This journal prompt for addiction recovery is a great place to start.
+This journaling prompt for addiction recovery is a great place to start.
 Think about all of the people you may need to talk to in order to begin pursuing recovery, whether your version of recovery looks like harm reduction or complete sobriety.
-For example, do you need to speak with a friend, a partner, your parents, or even just a therapist?
+For example, do you need to speak with a friend, a partner, your parents, or a therapist?
 The answer will be different for everyone.
 You may even require a conversation with yourself.

 2. “If I had to narrow my biggest trigger down to one word, what would it be and why?”